nathanwoulfe/NestingContently/README.md

 Depending on your setup, this may not matter - using `umbracoNaviHide` and `.IsVisible()` will work fine without the converter - `.IsVisible()` explicitly uses Umbraco's built-in boolean converter, and is nicely declarative so makes your code more readable.

-Add this somewhere to your solution to keep Models Builder happy:
+Add this somewhere to your solution to keep Models Builder happy (for v7, and v8, respectively):

 ```csharp
 [PropertyValueType(typeof(bool))]